mengyu-yang/mengyu-yang.github.io/_pages/about.md

 More About Me
 ======
 * I've been playing classical piano since I was 5.
 During my Grade 12 year, I had the pleasure of learning with [Valerie Tryon](https://en.wikipedia.org/wiki/Valerie_Tryon).
-I'm passionate about all kinds of music as well,
+I'm also passionate about all other kinds of music as well!
+Here are some of my favourites from jazz, contemporary classical, indie, and pop.

 * I practiced Taekwondo since I was 6, although I've taken a break from it at the beginning of university.
 I was a 2nd degree black belt by then.
 Here
-'s a (very old) video of me when I was 13 chopping some boards.
+'s a (very old) [clip]({{ site.url }}{{ site.baseurl }}/images/taekwondo.gif) of me when I was 13 breaking some boards.

 * I'm a huge fan of coffee ☕.
 But honestly, who isn't?